morganthomas/winning-arguments/winning-arguments.md

 We are usually overconfident in our own beliefs, which translates into overconfidence that we will win a debate, retrospective overconfidence that we did win a debate, etc. When we notice our own overconfidence in our beliefs, we can over-correct and end up with under-confidence in what we know.
 Training away our overconfidence in our beliefs and finding a balanced degree of confidence in each belief that we hold is the work of a lifetime.

 ## Statements

+Back in the Introduction, I gave a series of words from the first three paragraphs that needed explanation:

+   Let's return to our original task of clarifying the meaning of the first three paragraphs of this Introduction.
+So far we've clarified the meanings of two critical words, "debate" and "argument."
+Yet many words of nebulous, dubious, or unclear meaning remain.
+First and foremost, "winning," but also (with the evident nebulousness, dubiousness or unclarity depending in part on where and how deep you've traveled into philosophy) "true," "reason," "believe," "persuasive," and "statement."
+Let's analyze the meanings of these words, starting with "winning."

+We've done our analysis of "winning," but the rest of these words remain to be analyzed: "true," "reason," "believe," and "statement."
+Next let we shall analyze the word "statement."

 ## Reasons